JZDesign/JacobZivanDesign/JZD_Publish/Content/technology/five-star-rating.md

 ## A 5 point scale
 Each star needs to represent a portion of the scale.
 The first star represents 0 to 1, the second 1 to 2 and so on.
-The simplest solution I could think of was to iterate over an array of stars and create the mask from rating - index with a floor of 0 and a ceiling of 1.
+The simplest solution I could think of was to iterate over an array of stars and create the mask value from `rating - index` then normalizing it with a floor of 0 and a ceiling of 1.

 For example, if the 5 star rating was 3.6, this is what the mask results would look like: